Robert Coleman (industrialist): Early life

-Coleman was born in Castle Finn in County Donegal, Ireland, one of eight children of Thomas Coleman.
+Coleman was born and raised in Castlefin in County Donegal in the north-west of Ulster, the northern province in Ireland; he was one of eight children of Thomas Coleman.
 Although born in Ireland, his family was English.
-He immigrated to America, arriving in Philadelphia, Pennsylvania in 1764 when he was sixteen years old.
+He immigrated to America, arriving in Philadelphia in Pennsylvania in 1764 when he was sixteen years old.
 According to tradition, he brought with him two letters of introduction and three guineas.

 He worked as a clerk for merchant Mark Biddle who was impressed with Coleman's penmanship and attention to detail.
 This led to Coleman being hired as a bookkeeper by prominent iron masters Curtis and Peter Grubb of the Hopewell Forge furnace.
 While working for the Grubbs, Coleman learned about the iron making industry and what it took to become an ironmaster.
-He also learned that operating an iron furnace it took little cash, as workers were paid with supplies which were, in tern, acquired by barter from iron shipments.
+He also learned that operating an iron furnace took little cash, as workers were paid with supplies which were, in turn, acquired by barter from iron shipments.

 After six months at the Hopewell Forge, he moved on to become a clerk at James Old's Quittapahilla Force furnace in Berks County, Pennsylvania.